 This topic describes how to configure a CLB instance.
 Before you can configure a Classic Load Balancer (CLB) instance to forward traffic, you must add at least one listener and one group of backend servers to the CLB instance.
 The following example describes how to add a TCP listener and two Elastic Compute Service (ECS) instances to a CLB instance.
 The ECS instances are named ECS 01 and ECS 02.
 The ECS instances function as backend servers and host static web pages.

-- Log on to the SLB console.
+- Log on to the CLB console.

-- Configure the weights of the ECS instances.The higher the weight, the more requests a backend server receives.
-The default weight is 100.
+- A backend server that has a higher weight receives more requests.
+The default value is 100.
 We recommend that you use the default value.

 - Click Add.

-If the health check state of a backend ECS instance is Active, the backend server is working properly and is able to process requests.
+- Click OK to go back to the Instances page.
+If the health check status of a backend ECS instance is Active, the backend server can process requests as normal.

 - Enter the service address of the CLB instance into the address bar of the browser